salsa-rs/salsa/book/src/reference/algorithm.md

 ## Durability: an optimization

-As an optimization, salsa includes the concept of **durability**.
+As an optimization, salsa includes the concept of **durability**, which is the notion of how often some piece of tracked data changes.

+For example, when compiling a Rust program, you might mark the inputs from crates.io as _high durability_ inputs, since they are unlikely to change.
+The current workspace could be marked as _low durability_, since changes to it are happening all the time.

 When you set the value of a tracked function, you can also set it with a given _durability_:

 ```rust
 module_text::set_with_durability(